Deciding Predicate Logical Theories of Real-Valued Functions: Scalar Quantification

-Moreover, the classical Stone-Weierstrass theorem generalizes to $d_K^k$, that is, the polynomials with real coefficients $P(\mathbb{R})$ are dense in the set of $C_k$-real functions\Comment{up to now we assume that functions simply are smooth, how do the differentiability requirements from here relate to this?} on any compact set~$K$ wrt. $d_K^k$~\cite{Veretinnikov:16,Narasimhan:85}.
-This allows us to conclude: \begin{lemma} For every $k\in\NN_0$ and compact $K\subseteq\RR^n$, the set of $n$-dimensional polynomial functions with rational coefficients is dense in the metric space~$(\VarAss, d_K^k)$. \end{lemma}
+Moreover, the classical Stone-Weierstrass theorem generalizes to $d_K^k$, that is, the polynomials with real coefficients $P(\mathbb{R})$ are dense in the set of $C_k$-real functions on any compact set~$K$ wrt. $d_K^k$~\cite{Veretinnikov:16,Narasimhan:85}.
+This allows us to conclude: \begin{lemma} For every $k\in\NN_0$ and compact $K\subseteq\RR^n$, the set of $n$-dimensional polynomial functions with rational coefficients is dense in the set of $n$-dimensional smooth functions wrt. the metric $d_K^k$. \end{lemma}